-4. Finally, NFP's may continue to present the statement of cash flows using either the direct or indirect method of reporting.
+- 4. Expenses by both their natural classification and their functional classification will be presented either on the face of the statement of activities, as a separate statement or in the notes to the financial statements.
+In addition to this change in the presentation of expenses, the method used to allocate costs among program and supporting activities functions is required to be disclosed. - 5.
+NFP's may continue to present the statement of cash flows using either the direct or indirect method of reporting.
 However, under the new reporting standard, NFPs employing the direct method to report cash flow will no longer be required to provide a reconciliation of net income to the cash amounts presented under the indirect method.

 The effective date of ASU 2016-14 will be for annual financial statements issued for fiscal years beginning after December 15, 2017, and for interim periods within fiscal years beginning after December 15, 2018.
 Application to interim financial statements is permitted but not required in the initial year of application.
-Early application of the amendments in this ASU is permitted.

-Subsequent Events - Management has evaluated subsequent events through June 28, 2017, the date the financial statements were available to be issued.
+Subsequent Events - Management has evaluated subsequent events through July 16, 2018, the date the financial statements were available to be issued.